gniewomir/kabar/README.md

 # kabar

-Basic set of libraries I use to speed up WordPress development contained in plugin.
+Basic set of libraries I use to speed up WordPress development contained in a plugin.

-At some point I will provide documentation, but right now it is still work in progress.
+At some point I will provide documentation and usage examples, but right now it is still work in progress.

 # Starting modules